swissmanu/pattern-matching-with-typescript/README.md

 }
 ```

 You may notice the absence of a distinct `matchPayment` function when comparing to former examples.
-This slightly different approach uses a `PaymentMatcher` interface and a pinch of polymorphism magic instead.
+This slightly different approach applies a variation of the [visitor pattern](https://sourcemaking.com/design_patterns/visitor) by using a `PaymentMatcher` interface and a pinch of polymorphism magic instead.

 Doing so prevents a set of cumbersome and potentially harmful `instanceof` compares by baking `PaymentMatcher` into the abstract `Payment` base type.
 Each specialized payment implements `PaymentMatcher.match` then on its own.